CAREERS & JOB OUTLOOK

 Visual Merchandising Job Outlook

 Visual merchandising is a subset of fashion marketing, and is anticipated to grow in importance in the coming years.
-The U.S. Bureau of Labor Statistics (BLS) anticipates all marketing managers (not fashion-specific) will see an employment increase of 9% between the years 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) anticipates that all marketing managers (not fashion-specific) will see an employment increase of 9% between the years 2014 and 2024.
 Visual merchandising specifically is often cited as an in-demand profession as a result of the evolving relationship between retail and design.

 How to Start a Career in Visual Merchandising

 The visual merchandising career path requires a combination of education and experience in product display and merchandising.
 While educational requirements can vary by employer, most prefer applicants who have earned a degree from a reputable fashion school.
 Your employment prospects will be better if you have a combination of hands-on experience and in-class knowledge.
-LIM College’s Visual Merchandising degree program blends practical and theoretical instruction with hands-on practice and internships to prepare you for a rewarding visual merchandising career.
+LIM College’s Visual Studies degree program blends practical and theoretical instruction with hands-on practice and internships to prepare you for a rewarding visual merchandising career.

 Visual Merchandising Programs at LIM College